-This exercise can be through a variety of activities, ranging from taking a walk around your neighborhood, riding your skateboard or playing in the backyard with your dog.
-The ways in which we incorporate physical activity throughout our lives does not have to fit within the societal idealization of what constitutes as exercise, but rather any way in which you allow yourself to go out and get physical will do wonders for your overall wellbeing.
+This exercise can be through various activities, ranging from taking a walk around your neighborhood, riding your skateboard, or playing in the backyard with your dog.
+How we incorporate physical activity throughout our lives does not have to fit within the societal idealization of what constitutes exercise, but rather any way in which you allow yourself to go out and get physical will do wonders for your overall wellbeing.

 Guerrieri Student Union member Sarah Stark stated that there is no single way to formulate a healthy diet.
-However, we must take active measures to ensure we are supplementing the necessary foods that contain Vitamins A, C and D while incorporating foods high in selenium and zinc.
+However, we must take active measures to ensure we supplement the necessary foods that contain Vitamins A, C, and D while incorporating foods high in selenium and zinc.

-Through this state of accountability, Stark stated that it is necessary to remember “There is no one food that is best to boost your immune system.
-Rather, a healthy, balanced diet full of fruits and vegetables, lean protein and healthy fats is the best and easiest way to build a strong immune system.”
+Through this state of accountability, Stark stated that it is necessary to remember, “There is no one food that is best to boost your immune system.
+Rather, a healthy, balanced diet full of fruits and vegetables, lean protein, and healthy fats are the best and easiest way to build a strong immune system.”

-Holding yourself accountable to the incorporation of physical health throughout the pandemic is necessary, but we must also take measures to ensure that we are also taking steps to better out mental health.
+Holding yourself accountable for incorporating physical health throughout the pandemic is necessary.
+Still, we must also take measures to ensure that we are also taking steps to better our mental health.

-Assistant Director and Counselor of the Salisbury University Counseling Center Nikki Dyer stated that it's necessary for students to take a step back and objectively examine the ways in which one is coping.
+Assistant Director and Counselor of the Salisbury University Counseling Center Nikki Dyer stated that students must take a step back and objectively examine how one is coping.

-Through this state of accountability, we must also take action to formulate connections with the people in our lives to ensure the formability of a support system.
+Through this state of accountability, we must also formulate connections with the people in our lives to ensure a support system's formability.

 “I can’t emphasize enough taking time to focus on connections and being more mindful and deliberate about connecting with people.
 Very few things that apply to every human being, but I think that’s one,” Dyer continued.